yogendratamang48/SVM_Sentiment_Analysis/README.md

 ## Sentiment Classfication using Support Vector Machine
 This project classifies reviews into positive or negative sentiment.
 A model is developed based on Support Vector Machine(SVM).
-Reviews of Baby products, obtained from [Amazon Product Reviews Dataset], is used to train `SVM`.
+Reviews of Baby products, obtained from [Amazon Product Reviews Dataset](http://jmcauley.ucsd.edu/data/amazon/), is used to train `SVM`.
 ### Objective
 - To classify reviews into positive or negative